For general information about the Education Department, please contact:

 Shelly Shaffer, Assistant Professor of Literacy.
 Shelly Shaffer received her BA in English from University of Arizona in 1998, her MA in Curriculum and Instruction from University of Phoenix in 2002, and her PhD in English Education from Arizona State University in 2015.
 She taught for 13.5 years in Mesa Public Schools in Mesa, AZ.
 She will be teaching courses in Education and Literacy in the Department of Education.
 Her research interests are focused on secondary literacy instruction, literacy motivation, innovative curriculum, and culturally and ethnically diverse learners in ELA (English Language Arts) classrooms.
 Shelly Shaffer just moved to the Cheney area from Arizona with her husband and two children.
 She left two sons in Arizona; one is going to Arizona State University this year as a freshman, and the other is living with his family in Mesa, AZ.
 She also breeds English bulldogs, and she currently owns one male and two female bulldogs named Cooper, Alice, and Cookie.

-Margarita has a Bachelor of Arts in Journalism, with a minor in Spanish, from EWU.
-She worked for EWU Records and Registration for five years before moving to the Spokane EWU campus where she split her time as Office Assistant for the Departments of Occupational Therapy and Physical Therapy for the past 3 years, before joining the School of Education.
+Margarita graduated from EWU with a Bachelor of Arts in Journalism and a minor in Spanish.
+She started working at EWU ten years ago and started with Records and Registration, where she worked for five years before moving to the Spokane EWU campus where she split her time as Office Assistant for the Departments of Occupational Therapy and Physical Therapy for three years.
+She is now in the School of Education working as a Program Specialist 2.
 When she is not working at EWU, you can find her at many musical events, concerts or festivals in the Pacific Northwest during the spring and summer.
 During the fall and winter, she is watching and rooting for her Pittsburgh Steelers.

 Ann Van Wig is an Assistant Professor of Education at Eastern Washington University.
 Ann earned her PhD in Curriculum and Instruction, with an Emphasis in Literacy from the University of Wyoming.
 She teaches coursework in literacy methods, literacy assessment, children’s literature, writing in the classroom, theory and practice, and content literacy.
 Prior coming to Eastern, Ann taught direct instruction reading courses in a middle school, alongside reading, writing, and math.
 She also served as the district assessment interventionist during implementation and monitoring of benchmark and progress monitoring assessments.